grigorisg9gr/rocgan/README.rst

    python jobs/rocgan/train_mn.py '--config jobs/rocgan/iclr_5layer_rocgan_super.yml'

+The yml file describes the modules/dataset to train on.
+The hyper-parameters are included in the yml, no need to hardcode them in the files.

 Dataset preparation
 ===================

-The default code for super-resolution (or any task that requires a pair of input/output images) requires vertically concatenated images.
+The code is tuned for super-resolution (or any task that requires a pair of input/output images).

+In each iteration, a single file is loaded from disk; this file is the vertical concatenation of the input and the output images.
 Please see the demo/ folder for some samples; the idea is to vertically concatenate the images with the input (e.g. corrupted) image on top and the output image on the bottom.

-Most of the other configurations are included in the `*.yml` that defines the modules/datasets to include in the training.
+All images are resized to 64x64 for training/testing.

 Misc
 ====